Puneet0812/Puneet-0INFO8985-observable-microfrontend-2025/README.md

 ## Assignment

-A provider of a public service mesh needs this instrumented for billing.
-Please find a way to set the OTEL_SERVICE_NAME in `wordpress/docker-compose.yml` to have your repository name and github name in it.
-Please find a metric that can be used to determine the total compute time for this service.
+Even a pamphlet wordpress site needs a method to contact the business.
+This assignment is to make a wordpress site with a microfrontend contact form based on [this github](https://github.com/rhildred/contact-form).
+You will also use [this repository](https://github.com/conestogac-acsit/cdevops-microfrontend) to include your contact form microfrontend custom element.
+Take a close look at `toster.sh`, `app.py` and the `src` folder.

 ## Marking